 The original JFS was very much tied to the AIX operating system but the second version, sometimes called JFS2, can be used by Linux.

-One of the biggest causes of poor I/O performance is fragmentation, where data from a single file as scattered around a disk.
+One of the biggest causes of poor I/O performance is fragmentation, where data from a single file is scattered around a disk.
 JFS carves up the available disk space into Allocation Groups (AG) to help avoid this.
 JFS will try to keep all the disk blocks and disc inodes for a files the same AG.
-When a file is opened, JSF will lock the AG that file resides in, so only that open file call allocate more space in the AG, if it grows.
+When a file is opened, JSF will lock the AG that file resides in, so only that open file can allocate more space in the AG, if it grows.

 JFS will normally lock out a file that is being updated, but this can be overridden by a Concurrent Input / Output (CIO) option.
 This is typically used where a database manages concurrent updates to a file and serialised access at record level